Tumult97/Obsidian-Files/Review/Notes/Outtakes/Outtakes.md

 ## Wiehan
 - Taking ownership of work
 - Maintain professional demeanor while interacting with collogues and superiors
-- Take responsibility for worek i produce and its outcomes
+- Take responsibility for work I produce and its outcomes don't pass blame
+- Remove emotions from decision making
+- Try to see from other peoples perspectives
 -